How much does it cost to remove an executor?

 Before proceeding with an application to remove an executor we always plan a budget with the client, having carried out a thorough review of the above factors.

 We often recommend adopting a staged approach to executors disputes, with each stage being budgeted for separately.
 So rather than immediately issuing a court application on day one, we suggest that we consider whether the dispute can be settled out of court.
 Judges like to see that parties have attempted to sort matters out by negotiation and as explained above this can have a direct bearing on any costs order subsequently made.
 If attempts to settle the dispute informally fail then Alternative Dispute Resolution can be considered, including mediation.
+We have a particularly strong record of achieving successful outcomes at mediation which you can read about here.

 How we can help